CarterKoopa/Olin-CompArch-MP4/README.md

 Instruction pointer and tells processor where it is and what to do next.
 Holds current PC, updates when enabled
 Inputs:
-- Increment now flag variable
+- pc_mux_out (Increment now flag variable)

 Output:
-- Memory address of next instruction
+- next_pc (Memory address of next instruction)

+#### Program Counter Mux
+This interfaces with the Program Counter Mux that is in charge of delegating if the PC should go down to the next instruction set or if it should utilize a branch or jump step.

+Program Counter Mux
+Inputs:
+- next_pc
+-dmem_address (for jump or branch what specific address label to go to)

+Output:
+-pc_mux_out (Either next_pc or dmem_address)

 #### Instruction Register
 -Stores 32-bit registers that could be in top.sv